 Which is better, Botox© Cosmetic or fillers?

 Botox© Cosmetic injections and injectable fillers both work well for their on different types of wrinkles.
 If you are correcting crow's feet and forehead wrinkles, choose Botox© Cosmetic in most cases.
-For deep lines, folds, and hollows around the mouth, as well as facial hollowing, dermal fillers work best.
+For deep lines and folds around the mouth, as well as facial hollowing, dermal fillers work best.

 Which is better for wrinkle correction, laser skin resurfacing or fillers?

 When might I need a facelift or other surgery instead of facial fillers?

 If you have significant skin, fat, or muscle laxity, you will probably want a facelift to see significant results.
 Also, if you want results that last longer (up to 10 years), facelift surgery should be your procedure of choice.

 How many different kinds of fillers are there?

 There are dozens of FDA-approved fillers, and many other substances that may be used by some doctors and so-called medi-spas as fillers.
 Unapproved fillers can be very dangerous and should be avoided at all costs.

 During our extensive experience with cosmetic treatments, we have evaluated many dermal fillers.
 We only offer the ones that give our patients the best results.
 Currently, this includes the Juvéderm family of fillers, Radiesse, the Restylane portfolia of fillers, and Sculptra.

 What are the risks of injectable fillers?